-PacketCable is based on Release 6 of the IP Multimedia Subsystem (IMS) as defined by the 3rd Generation partnership Project (3GPP).
+PacketCable is based on Release 7 of the IP Multimedia Subsystem (IMS) as defined by the 3rd Generation partnership Project (3GPP).
 3GPP is a collaboration agreement between various standards bodies.
 The scope of 3GPP is to produce Technical Specifications and Technical Reports for GSM and 3rd Generation (3G) Mobile System networks.
+More recently, however, 3GPP has begun to accept and address requirements from other industries (e.g., cable).